 Pay with cash

 Debit and credit cards make it all too easy to overspend.
 When possible, put away the plastic and pay with cash.
 People tend to spend less when using cash.
 Why?
 Because when you’re holding the dollars in your hand, you can see that it’s actual, real money, and it’s harder to let it go.
 It’s a connection you don’t have when you use credit or debit cards.
 Use debit cards cautiously and save your credit cards for emergencies only.

-Bankrate reports that “When it comes to ditching debt, cash is king.”
+Ramsey reports that “You’re more likely to stick to your budget” when using cash.
 Read this article to learn more about the benefits of paying with cash.

 Examine your car insurance